ksator/Machine_Learning_with_Python/README.md

-The python examples cover how to:
+The python examples in this repository cover how to:
  - load a labeled dataset
  - examine the dataset
  - manipulate the dataset